Law Offices of Michael Garcia

 Legal compliance for interstate moving companies:

-Can a consumer be required to sign blank or incomplete documents?
+Can a consumer be required to sign incomplete documents?

-In some cases, yes.
-An estimate for moving services is not a contract or a guarantee.
-Since the final charges for the moving services cannot be determined until after the goods have been loaded and weighed (when based upon weight) many of the documents a consumer shipper is required to sign at origin will be incomplete and not contain the final charges.
+Consumers should never sign blank documents.
+However, in some cases it is acceptable to sign incomplete documents.
+Since the final charges for the moving services cannot be determined until after the goods have been loaded and weighed (when based upon weight) some of the documents a consumer shipper is required to sign at the time of pick-up will be incomplete and not contain the final charges.
+Signing a bill of lading at the pick-up that is incomplete and does not contain the final charges is not illegal or unusual since final charges are not known at the time of pick-up.
 Federal law governing interstate moving specifically states in 49 CFR section 375.501(d):

 Note: In addition to the above general requirements, an interstate moving company must continue to follow all provisions of federal law governing interstate moves.
 Federal laws regulating moving companies are designed to help protect consumers and create an even playing field for moving companies.
 By following the law, moving companies can avoid government fines, lawsuits, and provide better service to their customers.